anamvakil/Data-visualization-in-Rstudio/README.md

 The scenario mentioned below was a part of the hands-on activity given to us during our data analytics course and we were asked to solve it.

 After considering all the data, your stakeholder decides to send the promotion to families that make online bookings for city hotels.
-The online segment is the fastest growing segment, and families tend to spend more at city hotels than other types of guests.
+The online segment is the fastest-growing segment, and families tend to spend more at city hotels than other types of guests.
-Your stakeholder asks if you can create a plot that shows the relationship between lead time and guests traveling with children for online bookings at city hotels.
+Your stakeholder asks if you can create a plot that shows the relationship between lead time and guests travelling with children for online bookings at city hotels.
 This will give her a better idea of the specific timing for the promotion.

 Approach:
 1) Filter the Data